cyprianchukz/research_project/README.md

 A research project that proposes the development of an integrated platform designed to enhance research management and collaboration efficiency. by Cypee

+Goal: Develop a user-friendly interface for seamless report submission and collation.

+For the Frontend I chose to use basic HTML and JavaScript without any additional frameworks while the backend was set up with python (Flask).
+One of its features is to accept variability in data formats such as JSON, XML and CSV.

 Below is a simple web application that collates information from different sources and displays it in a single interface.
 This project will use Python (Flask) for the backend, and JavaScript for the frontend.
 The sources in this case is mock APIs for simplicity.

 Backend (Python - Flask)